MicrosoftDocs/ATADocs/ATADocs/ata-prerequisites.md

 To ease the installation of ATA, you can install self-signed certificates during installation.
 Post deployment you can replace the self-signed with a certificate from an internal Certification Authority to be used by the ATA Gateway.<br>
 > [!NOTE]
-> The certificate's Provider Type must be Cryptographic Service Provider (CSP).
+> The certificate's Provider Type can be Cryptographic Service Provider (CSP) or Key Storage Provider (KSP).

 > Using of automatic certificate renewal is not supported.